msavdert/patroni-the-hard-way/docs/01-prerequisites.md

 ## Virtual or Physical Machines

-This tutorial requires at least five (5) virtual/physical machines running **Rocky Linux 9** or a similar Linux distribution.
+This tutorial requires at least five (5) virtual/physical machines running **Ubuntu 24.04** or a similar Linux distribution.
 The following table lists the recommended minimum setup:

 | Name    | Description                                  | CPU | RAM   | Storage |
 |---------|----------------------------------------------|-----|-------|---------|